request a demo

 After Appliance Repair School

 When you graduate, your next objective will likely become finding employment or starting your own business.
 Some schools provide special job boards or other resources to help you look for work after you finish your program.
 If you want to look at self-employment, these schools may guide you along on the next steps of opening your own appliance repair business.
+Stay connected with the school and try to make connections while you're a student.
+You never really know where the networking you do during the program may lead you in the future.

 Finding the Right Appliance Repair School for You

-There’s a ton of different schools out there.
-It can be tough to know which one’s right for you.
+There's a ton of different schools out there.
+It can be tough to know which one's right for you.
 Be sure to do your own research and ask plenty of questions when you look around.
+Consider finding answers to these questions for each school on your list:

 - How does the school help with job placement, if at all?